jagrvargen/holbertonschool-higher_level_programming/0x15-javascript-web_jquery/README.md

 5. 5-script.js - A script that adds an LI element to a list when the user clicks on the #add_item DIV.

 6. 6-scripts.js - A script that updates the text of the HTML tag HEADER to "New Header!!!" when the user clicks on the #update_header DIV.

+7-script.js - A script that fetches the name of a character from the Star Wars API and places it in the #character DIV.